-- 2. In the New Project Wizard dialog box, click Next.
+- 2. In the New Project wizard, click Next.

 - 3. As shown in the following figure, set the following options:

-- Project name: project lab3
+- Project name: project_lab3

-- Project location: <Extract Dir>/lab 3
+- Project location: <Extract_Dir>/lab_3

 - Check the Create Project subdirectory box.

 - 4. Click Next.

-- 5. Select a Project Type of RTL Project and Do not specify sources at this time.
+- 5. Select RTL Project for Project Type and Do not specify sources at this time.

 - 6. Click Next.

 - 7. On the Default Part page, select the xc7k70tfbg484-2 part, and click Next.

-The following figure shows the New Project: Default Part dialog box.
+The following figure shows the Default Part page of the New Project wizard.